HITECHCRIME/HC_SG32_Going_Wrong/README.md

 7 builds the future

 no pointless questions
-just the vital ones, just the ones that will make you rise what you want, what you hide aye
+just the vital ones, just the ones that will make them rise what they want, what they hide at

 tell me more
 i'll accept everything you are